alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-The loop makes the policy visible: where requests run, how often, and where rate limiting or error handling belongs.
+The loop specifies the policy: where requests execute, how often, and where rate limiting or error handling belongs.

 For example: